asaladino/site-index/README.md

 Domain and output folder are required parameters.
 To see a list of parameters, run

 ```
-node index.js --help
+./site-index --help

-Sitemap Dump
+Site Index

+  Will crawl a site and generate the json file for all the urls found.
+Also
-  Converts a sitemap to a json format for report generation.
-Will also crawl a
+  converts a sitemap to a json file.
-  site to generate the json file.

 Options

   --domain www.domain.com   (Required) Domain to crawl.
   --output file             (Required) Folder to output the information to.
+  --html                    Save the raw html to file.
   --type sitemap|crawl      Use the sitemap or crawl the site for links.
-  --verbose                 Output information on the crawl.
+  --verbose                 Output progress information on the index.
   --help                    Print this usage guide.

 ```